NickGatti/X3D-HTML-GENERATOR/README.md

 #### Lookout!
 Some servers are caps sensitive, if you are not super savvy and something is not working check the caps, try to keep it consistent!

-### Authors Credits and License Info
+### Authors, Credits and License Info

 ```
-Authors and Credits:
+Authors and Credits (not including X3DOM)

+Author of Button appending JavaScript and CSS:
 Nicholas Gatti

+Credit of idea to implement through automatic appending by XML 3D Print / X3D file parse
+Nicholas Gatti

+Credit to Justin Ryan for consultation regarding X3D file specification
 ```

 ```